What Makes a Happy Workplace?

 An Employee Mood KPI (Key Performance Indicator), helps companies continuously improve working conditions together, and can be cross checked with other KPI’s like productivity, absenteeism, safety, etc.

 A Cohesive, Cooperative Community

 “The company culture at Snips is carefully tailored to address the type of people that join them, to make sure that team happiness stays high.
 Everyone contributes to the culture which is described as mindful, with a non-hierarchical and organic structure.”

 “…they detected “positive reactions” in the mood data as they decided to let go of four people who had negative track records and a clear influence on certain behaviours in the company. […]

 It’s not much fun working with disengaged people that repeatedly tells us all why our jobs stink.”

 What makes you or your employees happiest in the workplace?

-Let us know if you’d like us to feature your happy workplace, or if you’re interested in our free device to create a happier workplace.
+Let us know if you’d like us to feature your happy workplace!
+Or if you’re interested in our device and use data to create a happier workplace.